Axel-gu/DenoiseRotator/README.md

 # DenoiseRotator

-This repository contains the code associated with the paper "DenoiseRotator: Enhance Pruning Robustness for LLMs via Importance Concentration".
+This repository contains the code associated with the paper [DenoiseRotator: Enhance Pruning Robustness for LLMs via Importance Concentration](https://www.arxiv.org/abs/2505.23049).

 ## Dependencies